 Police Chief Steven McCulley said at the meeting that the number of residential burglaries each month is back to normal following an uptick dating back to late 2018.
 Burglars may have been arrested by other police departments or left the area because their crimes were drawing too much attention, he said.

 There have been 13 residential burglaries so far this year, McCulley said in a June 4 email.
 There were 26 home burglaries in 2018.

 Council members also said they'd like to explore how to alleviate traffic coming through town.
 Traffic has increased because of the growth of neighboring towns, Widmer said.
 He noted that mapping apps such as Waze are directing commuters to cut through town to avoid backups on El Camino Real and Alameda de Las Pulgas.

-Staff will present a townwide traffic study at a July council meeting, but this study focuses on traffic lights rather than traffic calming solutions, said Rodericks.
+Staff will present a townwide traffic study at a July council meeting, but this study focuses on traffic lights rather than traffic-calming solutions, Rodericks said.

-Town staffers can determine where traffic calming changes should happen once they know where traffic accidents are happening, Widmer said.
+Town staff members can determine where traffic-calming changes should be put in place once they know where traffic accidents are happening, Widmer said.

 Train station and housing

 Council members have expressed concerns about a potential expansion of Caltrain service in town as Caltrain reviews and plans its service schedules in advance of rail service electrification.
-Currently Caltrain only stops at the Atherton station on weekends.
+Caltrain now stops at the Atherton station on weekends only.

 Caltrain has indicated that rather than adding a stop in the overall train schedule, it might eliminate a stop in either Redwood City or Menlo Park to accommodate an Atherton stop, according to a staff report.
 Caltrain has the final say on the schedule.